Reasons why we recommend Shimane Prefecture to foreign visitors and a model itinerary guide [Izumo Taisha, Matsue, Iwami Ginzan]

 The charm of Izumo, the home of the gods

-Izumo is also the setting for Japanese mythology, and is passed down as the setting for stories such as "The Land of Deposition" and "The Descent of the Heavenly Grandson."
-By visiting Izumo Taisha, you can experience firsthand the spiritual culture of Japan that has continued from mythology to the present day.
+Izumo is also famous as the setting for Japanese mythology.
+Stories such as "The Land Transfer" and "The Descent of the Heavenly Grandson" have been passed down through the generations, and it is said to be a place where Japanese gods gather.
+By visiting Izumo Taisha, you can experience the world of Japanese spiritual culture and mythology that has continued since ancient times in a real place.

 Etiquette and Rules for Visiting Shrines